Immigration Judge Promoted By Donald Trump Threatened 2-Year-Old In Court With Dog Bite For Being Too Loud

-An immigration judge who was recently promoted by Donald Trump once threatened to send an attack dog to bit a 2-year-old boy who was making too much noise in his courtroom, a new report noted.
+An immigration judge who was recently promoted by Donald Trump once threatened to send an attack dog to bite a 2-year-old boy who was making too much noise in his courtroom, a new report noted.

 The incident took place in Judge V. Stuart Couch’s courtroom in March 2016, when he reportedly grew angry at a Guatamelan toddler who was being noisy in the court.
 As Mother Jones reported, the judge demanded that the boy be quiet, and when the boy remained loud he threatened the boy with a dog attack.